YimMenu/YimMenu/docs/lua/tables/network.md

 ### `force_script_host(script_name)`

 Try to force ourself to be host for the given GTA Script.
+Needs to be called in the fiber pool or a loop.

 - **Parameters:**
   - `script_name` (string): Name of the script